Have you been told your child has a sensory processing disorder (SPD)?

-While there is no medication to treat SPD, there are effective therapies, as well as practical changes that can be made to help your child at home and at school;
+Although there is no medication to treat SPD, there are effective therapies, as well as practical changes that can be made to help your child at home and at school.

 Vision therapy is a highly effective treatment for children with SPD.